redactedzed/Rehost-Cover/README.md

 In order to use this script you will need API keys to both the gazelle site and the preferred image host.
 It also has a dependency on the ptpimg-uploader script which can be found here: https://github.com/theirix/ptpimg-uploader

-This script has been tested on Windows 10 and Ubuntu Linux.
+This script has been tested on Windows 10, Ubuntu Linux 20.04.4 LTS and Mac OS Version 12: Monterey.

 ## Install and set up
 1) Clone this script where you want to run it.